tblbuildings/external-api-examples/README.md

 Installation
 ==================

+Ensure that you installed the version specified in `.nvmrc` file.
 If you don't have node.js installed you can get it at http://nodejs.org for your platform.

 Getting an API Key